 If a plugin completely breaks your WordPress installation, the easiest way to get it back online is to use WP-CLI to disable the offending plugin.
 All you need to enter in the command line is:

 We're using `--skip-plugins` to not load code which might've caused the issue.

 You need to flush cache once the offending plugin is disabled for the store to come back online.
 See how to restart PHP workers lower in this article.

 If you're not sure what the plugin slug is, run:

 wp plugin list

 And you'll get a simple list of all plugins, specifically their slugs:

 Disable a Theme

-If the culprit for the broken store is the theme, then you need to use the File System access to delete the theme folder.
-Once that is done, open WP-CLI and run:
+If the culprit for the broken store is the theme, then you need to activate a working one.
+Open WP-CLI and run: